 Charlie Christian Blues Solo

-Now that you’ve explored these 5 phrases on their own, you’re ready to combine them in a soloing study over an F blues chord progression.
+Now that you’ve explored some Charlie Christian phrases on their own, you’re ready to combine them in a soloing study over an F blues chord progression.

 Take your time when working these licks together, practicing four bars at a time until you’re ready to combine every phrase to play the entire solo over the backing track.